Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Avoid Late-Night Snacking

 Sugar left on the teeth at night fuels bacteria, causing irritation and sensitivity.
+If you do eat after brushing, rinse your mouth with water thoroughly.

-Don’t Sleep Flat
+Do Not Sleep Flat

 Elevating your head keeps blood from pooling around the jaw, reducing throbbing pain.
+Even a modest elevation makes a significant measurable difference.

 Maintain a Strict Oral Hygiene Routine